EarthScienceAnalytics/react-assignment/README.md

 1. Git clone this repository
    `git clone https://github.com/EarthScienceAnalytics/react-assignment.git`
-2. Ensure you've installed Node/Npm to download the dependencies.
-The project uses the following versions.
+2. Ensure you've installed node & npm to download the dependencies.
+The project has been tested with the following versions but should also work with later ones.
-   - Node: v10.15.3
+   - node: v12.22.1
-   - Npm: 6.9.0
+   - npm: 7.6.2
 3. It is recommended to use Npm for downloading all the dependencies.
 Yarn would do the job too.
 Perform the following commands inside your project folder (directory where the package.json is located)
    `npm install` or `yarn install`
 4. Once the dependencies are downloaded, you can run the fake json server by `npm run start-server`.
 This should run the application on port 8000.